1. 6.11 The popover attribute

 1. Set element's previously focused element to null.

-2. If focusPreviousElement is true, then run the focusing steps for previouslyFocusedElement; the viewport should not be scrolled by doing this step.
+2. If focusPreviousElement is true and document's focused area of the document's DOM anchor is a shadow-including inclusive descendant of element, then run the focusing steps for previouslyFocusedElement; the viewport should not be scrolled by doing this step.

 The togglePopover(force) method steps are: